 A systemic administration of corticosteroids can be used to treat severe asthma symptoms.
 Long-term use can lead to potentially serious side effects, such as peptic ulcer, osteoporosis, glucose intolerance, and weight gain.
 Therefore, these can only be used for short-term treatments.
 They act by relieving airway inflammation.
 Examples include prednisone, methylprednisolone, and hydrocortisone.

-Long-term asthma control medications are taken on a daily basis and target the two causes of asthma; they either reduce inflammation (anti-inflammatory drugs) or keep the airway open so that you can breathe freely (bronchodilators).
+Long-term asthma control medications are taken on a daily basis and target the two causes of asthma.
+They either reduce inflammation (anti-inflammatory drugs) or keep the airway open so that you can breathe freely (bronchodilators).
 Your doctor may prescribe an anti-inflammatory drug, a bronchodilator, or a combination.
-These drugs include:
+These drugs include the following.

 These anti-inflammatory drugs are the strongest and most commonly prescribed long-term asthma drug.
 Included in this category are: